CaruzzoC/skysports_scraper/README.md

 ## Uses

-This is a module, so if you need to use it, you only need to import skysport_scraper_module, and call its function
+This is a module, so if you need to use it, you only need to import skysport_scraper_module, and call its functions.

 ### Current fonctions

 * scrap_page(url) : use the input url to scrap the page.
-Gives a pandas DataFrame as an output.\
+Gives a pandas DataFrame as an output.
 ![scrap_page_output_exemple](img/result_DataFrame.PNG)